icemac/icemac.wsgi.wsgiref/CONTRIBUTING.md

-# Contributing to dataflake projects
+# Contributing to icemac's projects

-The projects under the dataflake GitHub organization are open source and welcome contributions in different forms:
+The projects under the icemac GitHub username are open source and welcome contributions in different forms:

 * bug reports